SebastianPeitz/QuaSiModO/README.md

 # QuaSiModO

-For more *details* see the associated publication: **[S. Peitz & K. Bieker, On the Universal Transformation of Data-Driven Models to Control Systems, arXiv:2102.04722](https://arxiv.org/abs/2102.04722)**
+For more *details* see the associated publication: **[S. Peitz & K. Bieker.
+On the Universal Transformation of Data-Driven Models to Control Systems.
+Automatica 149:110840, 2023.](http://dx.doi.org/10.1016/j.automatica.2022.110840)**

 **Authors**: Sebastian Peitz & Katharina Bieker *(Department of Mathematics, Paderborn University)*